 - Sexual health and reproduction

-The RSHP resource is managed by a partnership of NHS Boards, Local Authorities, Education Scotland, Scottish Government and Third Sector agencies.
-For more information about the managing partners contact Elaine.McCormack@ggc.scot.nhs.uk or Nicky.Coia@ggc.scot.nhs.uk
+The RSHP resource has been developed by a partnership of local authorities and health boards, with advice from Education Scotland and the Scottish Government.
+For more information contact Elaine.McCormack@ggc.scot.nhs.uk or Nicky.Coia@ggc.scot.nhs.uk